-Profit is the fundamental reason for conducting a business, and metrics aid in measuring a company’s performance and progress.
+Profit is the fundamental reason for conducting a business, and using the right metric to measure company’s success is crucial.
 However, the success of a company can be defined more than just a concept of profitability.
 The success of a company also lies in benefiting the society and improves the quality of life of the community, and money is a by-product of that success.

 For SMEs today, maintaining adequate cash flow is a huge challenge for business owners and it is not getting any easier.
 SMEs are trapped in a double credit crunch between large corporations who stretch payment terms up to 120 days and banks who have adopted stricter lending criteria.
 The cost of financing is increasing and becoming a problem for them.
 InvoiceInterchange aims to help SME providing a new source of working capital finance that is simple, flexible and online giving businesses control and flexibility to manage their cash flow, on their own terms whilst the marketplace drives competitive pricing and lowers the cost of capital for SMEs.

 Find out more - Invoice Trading

 Hodak, B. (2013, Dec 23).
 The One Metric I’ll Use to Measure My Company’s Success in 2014.
 Retrieved from The Huffington Post, link